European shares get commodities boost, Credit Suisse slumps

 The market was also underpinned by some positive earnings releases.
 Of the companies on the STOXX 600 index that have reported fourth-quarter earnings so far, 52 percent have met or exceeded expectations and 48 percent have fallen short, according to Thomson Reuters StarMine data.

-ING jumped 10.6 percent, the biggest gainer in the pan-European FTSEurofirst 300 index.
-The Netherlands’ largest bank reported better-than-expected fourth-quarter earnings and played down its oil exposure.
+ING jumped 9 percent, the biggest gainer in the pan-European FTSEurofirst 300 index.
+The Netherlands’ largest bank reported better-than-expected fourth-quarter earnings .

 Swiss bank UBS cut its year-end target for the STOXX 600 index by 8 percent to 400 points, mainly due to the prospect of a weaker economic growth.
-(Additional reporting by Danilo Masoni in Milan and Sudip Kar-Gupta; Editing by Tom Heneghan)
+(Additional reporting by Sudip Kar-Gupta, editing by Larry King)